Selected Books by Karl Zinsmeister

 National renewal is hard, but My West Wing helps sketch a course to a more thriving America.

-* Amazon page * Press release & book description
+* Press release & book description

 Backbone: Maverick essays in praise of middle America—Why American Populism Should Be Welcomed, Not Feared

 Backbone asks the timely question, "Is American populism something to fear, or something to welcome?"
-Ranging across the country to talk with everyday people and observe their daily lives, he uncovers deep reservoirs of common sense, decency, and wisdom.
-Ordinary citizens, he concludes, will generally be much better and fairer arbiters of big national questions than any elite class of "experts."
-That judgment is backed with strong empirical evidence and trenchant arguments from history.
-Today's ruling caste has so seriously blundered in matters of economics, public health, foreign affairs, education, personal identity, cultural values, and Constitutional freedoms, Zinsmeister observes, that today's popular rebellion should be embraced as a necessary corrective to managerial coercion from above.
+Ranging across the country to talk with everyday people and observe their daily lives, it uncovers deep reservoirs of common sense, decency, and wisdom.
+Ordinary citizens, the author concludes, will generally be much better and fairer arbiters of big national questions than any elite class of "experts."

-* Amazon page * Press release & book description
+* Press release & book description

 * What reviewers are saying

 Backbone asks the timely question, "Is American populism something to fear, or something to welcome?"
-Ranging across the country to talk with everyday people and observe their daily lives, he uncovers deep reservoirs of common sense, decency, and wisdom.
-Ordinary citizens, he concludes, will generally be much better and fairer arbiters of big national questions than any elite class of "experts."
-That judgment is backed with strong empirical evidence and trenchant arguments from history.
-Today's ruling caste has so seriously blundered in matters of economics, public health, foreign affairs, education, personal identity, cultural values, and Constitutional freedoms, Zinsmeister observes, that today's popular rebellion should be embraced as a necessary corrective to managerial coercion from above.
+Ranging across the country to talk with everyday people and observe their daily lives, it uncovers deep reservoirs of common sense, decency, and wisdom.
+Ordinary citizens, the author concludes, will generally be much better and fairer arbiters of big national questions than any elite class of "experts."

-* Amazon page * Press release & book description
+* Press release & book description

 * What reviewers are saying